Waimea Canyon

 Waterfall

 In many places Waimea Canyon is well accessible to tourists.
-From the Highway 550, which goes along the western rim of canyon, opens a grand view over the canyon and its prime landmark – Waipoo Falls.
-This is beneficial difference from many other great waterfalls in Hawaii, which are very hard to access and see.
+From Highway 550, which goes along the western rim of the canyon, opens a grand view over the canyon and its prime landmark – Waipoo Falls.
+This is a beneficial difference from many other great waterfalls in Hawaii, which are very hard to access and see.

 Most of the great waterfalls in Hawaii are surrounded by eternally green rainforest and mist.
 Waipoo Falls though are different: Waimea Canyon has comparatively dry climate with lucid air and the orange-brown rock contrasts with the lush green forest and white strip of falling water.